-Kevin Moloney is a 28-year veteran photojournalist and 19-year journalism educator.
+Kevin Moloney is a 30-year veteran photojournalist and 21-year journalism educator.
+He is a professor of transmedia storytelling at Ball State University's Center for Emerging Media Design and Development.
 He holds a PhD from the University of Colorado's interdisciplinary ATLAS Institute.
-His photojournalism work has appeared in more than 900 New York Times stories as well as in most of the world's major publications.
+His photojournalism work has appeared in more than 960 New York Times stories as well as in most of the world's major publications.

 After the basic facts are covered the interpretation must happen – the hunt for images that not only say, ‘Fidel was here,’ but those that convey why, and what this moment means.